GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Experiments

 Similar trend can be seen in Table ~\ref{tab:new_bin_map} with the increasing size of binary spatial map, $s$ in the spatial guidance mechanism.
 We choose 512 as the channel size for key and value and 64 as the size of the binary spatial map considering memory constraint in our GPU.

-{\textbf{Qualitative Results}}: Fig.~\ref{fig:qual_results} shows some qualitative results along with the class activation maps~\cite{zhou2016learning} for particular human-object pairs.
-As can be seen in Fig.~\ref{fig:qual_results}, GTNet correctly identifies the interactions with high confidence even when multiple interactions are happening together (image 1, 5).
+{\textbf{Qualitative Results}}: Figure~\ref{fig:qual_results} shows some qualitative results along with the class activation maps~\cite{zhou2016learning} for particular human-object pairs.
+As can be seen in Figure~\ref{fig:qual_results}, GTNet correctly identifies the interactions with high confidence even when multiple interactions are happening together (image 1, 5).
 Moreover, from the class activation maps it is clear that our network is finding relevant context for the interacting human-object pair.